Abandonment is the voluntary surrender of a legal right, for example, an interest in land or property - a tenancy.

 Where a landlord assumes abandonment and takes possession the landlord should:

 The advantage to a landlord of assuming a case of abandonment is that it may enable a landlord to re-let quickly (seeking a possession order can be a lengthy process).
-The chances are that the tenant will never be seen again and that you as the landlord have a considerable financial benefit of being able to re-let quickly and recoup some of the financial losses caused by the previous tenant.
-However, landlords should be in doubt that this is high risk strategy and if a landlord is in any doubt they should seek expert advice on the specific case.
+The chances are that the tenant will never be seen again and that you as the landlord have a considerable financial benefit of being able to re-let their rental property quickly and recoup some of the financial losses caused by the previous tenant.
+However, landlords should be in doubt that this is high risk strategy and if a landlord is in any doubt they should seek expert legal advice on their specific case.

 FORMS FOR LETTING PROPERTY